 Since Clearleft was founded in 2005 we’ve been committed to building websites the right way.
 In the early days we were behind the adoption of Web Standards through books like CSS Mastery and DOM Scripting.
 More recently we’ve been championing responsive design and a more modular (and holistic) approach to front end development using pattern portfolios and styleguides.

-This September we will be moving into a bigger studio near Brighton seafront and expanding our development capabilities, so we’re looking for two new client-side engineers to join our small but prestigious team.
+This September we moved into a lovely new studio near Brighton seafront, enabling us to expand our development capabilities.
+This means we’re looking for two new client-side engineers to join our small but prestigious team.

 This is a fantastic opportunity for anybody committed to improving web development practices and sharing their knowledge and experience with the wider tech community.